Deployment

 - kuvasz-db

-- This is the minimum, tested memory limit
+- This is the recommended memory limit, the tested minimum is 256MB

 - Use the container name from the PostgreSQL service above